lastlink/TAIGA-JIRA-IMPORTER/readme.md

 * [x] History ignored (could be done, but just letting taiga auto generated everything as it's imported)
 * [x] sprint story board name, tries to convert name to this, if fails gives user option to manually input

+###Issues
+* Any ' apostrophes cause issues when being searched in xpath
+* Other projects not successfully importing giving an error: [Taiga] error importing project data
+    * need to consult taiga support to fix this

 ####Supported:
 * [x] Export Project names
 * [x] Export json